David Cameron (darts player)

-David Cameron (born 15 September 1969) is a Canadian professional darts player, who mainly competes in the World Darts Federation tournaments.
-He is the first and сurrent 2022 World Seniors Darts Masters champion and triple Canadian champion.
+David Cameron (born 15 September 1969) is a Canadian professional darts player who competes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) tournaments.
+He is the 2022 World Seniors Darts Masters champion.
+Cameron has won 10 Championship Darts Corporation (CDC) Pro Tour titles.

 Career

-Cameron has appeared at the BDO World Darts Championship six times, but hasn't got past the first round in his first five appearances, his only win coming against Jimmy Hendriks in 2017.
+Cameron has appeared at the BDO World Darts Championship six times, but hadn't got past the first round in his first five appearances, his only win coming against Jimmy Hendriks in 2017.
 In 2019 he reached the second round for the first time.

-He has also entered both editions of the PDC US Darts Masters in Las Vegas, qualifying both times.
-However, he hasn't won a stage match in the four events that this achievement entails.
+He also qualified for the first two editions of the PDC US Darts Masters in Las Vegas, as well as the 2022 and 2024 editions.
+However, he hasn't won a match yet in his four appearances.
 In 2017, he lost 6–5 to Dawson Murschell in the North American Championship before losing 6–3 to Raymond van Barneveld in the 2017 US Darts Masters.
 Cameron only managed one leg in the two tournaments in 2018, going out to John Norman Jnr and Michael Smith in the respective events.